Taghazout, Morocco

 Introduction

 Nestled on Morocco's sun-drenched Atlantic coast lies a village where the rhythm of life is dictated by the ocean's swell.
-Taghazout, once a quiet Berber fishing outpost, has blossomed into a global surfing mecca.
+Taghazout, once a quiet Amazigh fishing outpost, has blossomed into a global surfing mecca.
 It's a place where dusty, ochre-toned streets meet the deep blue of the ocean, and the air is filled with the scent of mint tea and salty air.
 For any surfer with a taste for adventure, culture, and world-class waves, Taghazout is a destination that delivers on every promise.

 What makes Taghazout so unique is its authentic atmosphere.
 It’s not a purpose-built resort; it’s a living, breathing Moroccan village that has embraced the international surf community.
 Here, you'll find local fishermen mending their nets next to barefoot surfers waxing their boards.
 The laid-back, bohemian energy is infectious.
 Days are spent in the water, and evenings are for watching spectacular sunsets from a rooftop terrace, sharing stories over a bubbling tagine, and falling asleep to the sound of crashing waves.